neutrinojs/neutrino/packages/library/README.md

 };
 ```

-_Example: Override the library Babel compilation target to Node.js v6 and commonjs2 module:_
+_Example: Override the library to output a commonjs2 module:_

 ```js
 const library = require('@neutrinojs/library');